L-Thirunavukkarasu/Rakuten-Android-Test/README.md

   - All the necessary information are fetched properly in the user screen
   - Repository is marked as bookmark properly
   - List is updated after changing the bookmark status of a repository

-## How to contribute
-1. Clone (not fork) this repository
-2. Create a new branch for your work
-3. Do the changes you want
-4. Push your branch and changes to a public repository as a standalone repository

-**Please do not fork the this repository, and do not raise a pull request to this repo.**